ogie15/check_licence/README.md

 Valid options will be **yes** or **y** for a fresh check

-And **no** or **n** if you had initally run the script and there was a break in network or time out in the cmdlet used because of throttling from Microsoft or any other reason that make you run the script again.
+And **no** or **n**

+If you had initally run the script and there was a break in network or time out in the cmdlet used because of throttling from Microsoft or any other reason that makes you run the script again that is when the **no** option is needed

 Two files are generated in this script